kopi9999/mz80emu/README.md

 For optional tests compilation, download `boost` library.
 Next, create `boost` folder in the root folder of mz80emu, and copy the contents of the library.
 It is required for the library headers to be in `mz80emu\boost\boost`.
 Compilation is not needed.

-Enter the root mz80emu folder using Native Tools Commands Prompt, create and enter the build folder
+Enter the root mz80emu folder using Native Tools Commands Prompt, create and enter the build folder.

 ```
 cd D:\path\to\mz80emu